Beverley and Barmston Drain: Development

 With few options left, the Commissioners built a steam pumping station at Arram Beck in 1868.
 This was not successful, as the low banks of the Hull meant that there was little spare capacity, and the pumped water would often return to the drain because of the overfall near Grovehill.
 Next they suggested to the Holderness Drainage that if they jointly dredged the Hull, they could use the mud to raise the banks on both sides of the river, but the Driffield Navigation objected, and little dredging took place.
 Finally, the impasse was broken in 1880.
-The Commissioners obtained a new Act of Parliament, which allowed them to dredge the river from the Driffield Navigation to the Old Harbour.
-They had to alter the lock at Hempholme, to allow for the lower water levels, but the restrictions on the height of the banks and the necessity of the overfall, imposed by the 1798 Act, were removed.
+The commissioners obtained a new act of Parliament, the Beverley and Barmston Drainage Act 1880 (43 & 44 Vict. c. cxxviii), which allowed them to dredge the river from the Driffield Navigation to the Old Harbour.
+They had to alter the lock at Hempholme, to allow for the lower water levels, but the restrictions on the height of the banks and the necessity of the overfall, imposed by the 1798 act, were removed.
 By early 1883, most of the dredging had been done and the banks had been raised.
 The Arram Beck pumping station, and another at Hempholme, started working, and further south, the new river levels enabled a new steam pumping station to be erected at Dunswell by the Beverley and Skidby Drainage.
 Regular flooding of the Beverley and Barmston level was effectively ended.

 Organisation

-The basis for most land drainage law prior to the 1930s was Henry VIII's Statute of Sewers of 1531.
+The basis for most land drainage law prior to the 1930s was Henry VIII's Statute of Sewers (23 Hen.
+8. c.
+5) of 1531.
 Subsequent legislation had built upon this, but had not significantly changed it.
-The Land Drainage Act 1861 authorised the creation of Drainage Boards, instead of Commissions of Sewers, but as time passed, there was increasing pressure to review the basis on which drainage rates were charged, which had not changed since 1531.
-A Royal Commission was held in 1927, which concluded that the existing legislation was "vague and ill-defined, full of anomalies, obscure, lacking in uniformity, and even chaotic."
-Its recommendations formed the basis for the Land Drainage Act 1930 which established catchment boards, responsible for the main rivers, and internal drainage boards (IDBs), responsible for land drainage at the local level.
+The Land Drainage Act 1861 (24 & 25 Vict. c.
+133) authorised the creation of drainage boards, instead of commissions of sewers, but as time passed, there was increasing pressure to review the basis on which drainage rates were charged, which had not changed since 1531.
+A royal commission was held in 1927, which concluded that the existing legislation was "vague and ill-defined, full of anomalies, obscure, lacking in uniformity, and even chaotic."
+Its recommendations formed the basis for the Land Drainage Act 1930 (20 & 21 Geo.
+5. c.
+44) which established catchment boards, responsible for the main rivers, and internal drainage boards (IDBs), responsible for land drainage at the local level.
 The River Hull, the Beverley and Barmston Drain and the Holderness Drain all became the responsibility of the Hull Catchment Board, and the smaller channels feeding them were managed by IDBs.
 Responsibility passed to the Hull and East Yorkshire River Board in 1948, to the Yorkshire Ouse and Hull River Authority in 1965, and to the Yorkshire Water Authority in 1974.
 After the privatisation of the Water Authorities in 1989, the waterways were managed by the National Rivers Authority, which became part of the Environment Agency in 1995.